 Procedures For Applications

-Applicants should complete the APPIC online application, including a curriculum vitae, a graduate transcript and three letters of recommendation and direct them to:
+Applicants should complete the APPIC online application, and submit a curriculum vitae, a graduate transcript and three letters of recommendation and direct them to:

-Elizabeth Ochoa, Ph.D., Director of Training, Beth Israel
+Elizabeth Ochoa, Ph.D., Director of Training, Mount Sinai Beth Israel

 Internship Offers & Acceptances

 As a member of the Association of Psychology Postdoctoral Internship Centers (APPIC), the internship program at Beth Israel fully complies with APPIC's policies regarding internship offers and acceptances.

 Beth Israel offers a comprehensive benefits plan, including: